ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 The correct (=current) user is included in the function call and then used as the variable for the index `recipes_by_owner`.
 FaunaDB uses indexes for the "retrieval of documents by attributes other than their References" (see: {% ext "Indexes", "https://docs.fauna.com/fauna/current/api/fql/indexes?lang=javascript" %}).
 That means that you can use them to implement search within the records stored in your collection (based on pre-defined parameters, i.e. the username).

-In my FaunaDB dashboard, this specific index looks like this:
+In my Fauna dashboard, this specific index looks like this:

 <img src="/img/blog/fauna-dashboard.png" class="img-fluid img-center mb2" alt="FaunaDB dashboard">